 Published: Friday, May 31, 2019

-Pack a flask with coffee or tea, a picnic blanket and your binoculars and head for the South Australian coast – whale watching season is here.
+Fill a flask with coffee, pack your binoculars and head for the coast – whale watching season is here.

 1. Kangaroo Island